 Villa “Pelėda”

 Villa Pelėda reflects the spread of modernism in the wooden architecture of the resort.
-The house was built in 1939 by the banker Burstein on a newly acquired plot of land.
-The building had 10 rooms connected by a system of corridors that has been preserved to this day.
-The symmetrical façade of the building, consisting of a central plane with receding sides to diversify the volume of the building, is combined with massive balconies on the second floor.
-The main entrances and glazed terraces with ribbon windows are integrated into the space below.
-In 1997 the building was included in the Register of Cultural Property of the Republic of Lithuania.
+In 1939, the house was built on a newly acquired plot by banker Buršteinas.
+The building had 10 rooms connected by a corridor system, which has been preserved to this day.
+The symmetrical façade of the building consists of a central section with recessed side sections that add variety to the volume of the building, connected by massive balconies on the second floor.
+The main entrances to the building and terraces with strip windows are located in the space below them.
+In 1997, the building was included in the Register of Immovable Cultural Heritage of the Republic of Lithuania.

 Birutės al. 51, Palangos m., Palangos m. sav.